mcsammon/mcsammon.github.io/research.md

 <p>
   <a href="/images/lrsv.pdf" target="_blank">
-    A copy of the paper can be found here (PDF)
+    A copy of the paper can be found here
   </a>
 </p>